Oversight Board (Meta): Founding

 In November 2018, after meeting with Harvard Law School professor Noah Feldman, who had proposed the creation of a quasi-judiciary on Facebook to oversee content moderation, CEO Mark Zuckerberg approved the creation of the board.
 Among the board's goals were to improve the fairness of the appeals process, give oversight and accountability from an outside source, and increase transparency.
 The board was modeled after the United States' federal judicial system, as the Oversight Board gives precedential value to previous board decisions.

 Between late 2017 and early 2018, Facebook had hired Brent C. Harris, who had previously worked on the National Commission on the BP Deepwater Horizon Oil Spill and Offshore Drilling, and as an advisor to non-profits, to become the company's Director of Global Affairs.
 Harris led the effort to create the board, reporting to Nick Clegg, who reported directly to Zuckerberg.
 Harris also credited Clegg's involvement, saying that efforts to establish the board "wouldn't have moved absent Nick's sponsorship", and that it was "stalled within the company until Nick really took it on".

 In January 2019, Facebook received a draft charter for the board and began a period of public consultations and workshops with experts, institutions, and people around the world.
 In June 2019, Facebook released a 250-page report summarizing its findings and announced that they are in the process of looking for people to serve on a 40-person board (the board ended up having 20 members).

 In January 2020, it appointed British human rights expert and former Article 19 Executive Director Thomas Hughes as Director of Oversight Board Administration.
 It also said that board members would be named "in the coming months".

 Activity

 On May 6, 2020, Facebook announced the 20 members that would make up the Oversight Board.
 Facebook's VP of Global Affairs and Communications Nick Clegg described the group as having a "wide range of views and experiences" and who collectively lived in "over 27 countries", speaking "at least 29 languages, but a quarter of the group and two of the four co-chairs are from the United States, which some free speech and internet governance experts expressed concerns about.
 In July 2020 it was announced that the board would not start work until "later in the year".
 It starting accepting cases on October 22, 2020.
 Members of the board have noted that it will take several years for the full impact of the board and its decisions to be understood.
+The board officially began to cover cases related to Threads in May 2024.